storageos/tutorials/README.md

 `index.json` is the key file for defining the scenario in each directory.
 Setting `"imageid": "docker-direct"` enables sudo access.
-`"imageid": "storageos-docker-3node"` is our custom environment, a three node StorageOS cluster.
+`"imageid": "storageos-docker-3node"` is our custom environment, defined in the [Packer script here](https://github.com/katacoda-scenarios/storageos-tutorials/blob/master/environments/docker/packer.json).

 ### Content guidelines